codeBestard/AzureFunctions/README.md

 # AzureFunctions
-Let Azure do the scaling while you can focus on the business logic
+Let Azure do the scaling while you can focus on the code